 Wendy is Chair of The Knox School Limited.

-With over 30 years experience, predominantly in the not-for-profit sector Wendy has worked in manufacturing, accounting services, independent schools and tertiary colleges.
-She has qualifications in accountancy, education, an MBA and a Grad.
-Certificate in Philanthropy and Nonprofit Studies.
+With over 35 years’ experience she has worked in manufacturing, accounting services, independent schools and tertiary colleges and has qualifications in accountancy, education and philanthropy.

-Wendy has expertise in financial management, strategic planning, risk management and governance.
-Wendy is the Chair of the Invergowrie Foundation a philanthropic Foundation that supports the education of girls and women within Victoria.
+Wendy’s experience includes financial management, strategic planning, risk management and governance.
+She is the Chair of the Invergowrie Foundation, a philanthropic Foundation focused on advancing the education of girls and women within Victoria.

-Wendy was CEO of Girl Guides Victoria from 2004 – 2014 and is now Executive Officer and Fund Secretary at Collier Charitable Fund.
+Previously Wendy was CEO of Girl Guides Victoria from 2004 – 2014 and is now Executive Officer of the Collier Charitable Fund.

-Ted’s background covers more than 25 years of Executive Management roles in the ICT industry.
-His experience extends across leading-edge technology and includes software development, software consulting, application consulting, technical & infrastructure consulting and strategic ICT consulting.
+Ted’s background covers more than 30 years of Executive Management roles in the ICT industry.
+His experience covers leading-edge technology including software development, software requirements, business application consulting, plus technical & infrastructure consulting and strategic ICT consulting.

 Ted’s first contact with The Knox School was in 1997 when his son and daughter commenced in Years 7 and 5 respectively.
 In 2000 Ted joined the School Council and was Chair of the School Council from 2003 to 2007.
 Ted commenced as a member of the Board in August 2007.

 For 20 years, Genia was Principal of Bialik College.
 She is one of Australia’s outstanding educational leaders, driven by her passion for educating children and maximising their talents and potential.
 She has demonstrated creative and inspiring leadership over a sustained period and led the way in educational innovation in a number of areas.